Hammer og Hosanger

-Hammer og Hosanger was an administrative entity in Hordaland county, Norway.

-It was an electoral district up to and including the Norwegian parliamentary election, 1882, whence electors were sent to a countywide electoral college.
-Ahead of the Norwegian parliamentary election, 1885 Alversund was demerged as its own electoral district.
+Hammer og Hosanger was an electoral district in Søndre Bergenhus county, Norway.
+It existed up to and including the Norwegian parliamentary election, 1882, whence electors were sent to a countywide electoral college.
+Ahead of the Norwegian parliamentary election, 1885, Alversund was demerged as its own electoral district.
 Correspondingly, Alversund was demerged as its own bailiff district on 1 January 1887.

-It has also been claimed that Hammer og Hosanger was a municipality from 1837 to January 1, 1885.
-Hosanger and Hammer were actually different municipalities; from Hosanger, Modalen was split in 1910, and from Hammer, Alversund was split in 1885 (and from it Meland in 1923) and Åsane in 1904.
+It has also been claimed that Hammer og Hosanger was a municipality from 1838 to 1885, but Hosanger Municipality and Hammer Municipality were actually different municipalities.
+Modalen Municipality was split off from Hosanger Municipality in 1910.
+Alversund Municipality was split off from Hammer Municipality in 1885 (and from it Meland Municipality in 1923) and Åsane Municipality in 1904.